Updated with new recipes and new ideas!

 I have to say, I have never been a huge fan of eating food in my bed.
 My fear of getting crumbs under the sheets stops me from snacking in bed every time.
-However, there is one event when it is okay to break this rule, Mother's Day breakfast in bed.
+However, there is one day when it is okay to break this rule: Mother's Day breakfast in bed.
+I've shared plenty of Mother's Day crafts and activities, but this time I'm sharing my best Mother's Day breakfast in bed recipes and tips!

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.